Twisted conjugacy and separability: Separability properties

-\begin{definition} A group \(G\) is called \emph{extended residually finite (ERF)} if every subgroup of \(G\) is separable. \end{definition} We refer to \cite{rrv09-a} for a summary on ERF-groups.
+We refer to \cite{rrv09-a} for a summary on ERF-groups.
 The family of ERF-groups is closed under taking finite extensions and is both subgroup- and quotient-closed.
 A well-known result of Mal'cev says that polycyclic-by-finite groups are ERF \cite{malc58-a}; they remain the only known finitely generated ERF-groups.
 Characterisations for nilpotent \cite{ment02-a}, FC \cite{rrv09-a}, FC\textsuperscript{*} \cite{rrv11-a} and linear \cite{wehr11-a} ERF-groups are known.

 In \cite{steb76-a}, Stebe introduced \emph{nests} and \emph{residual finiteness with respect to nests}, specifically with the aim of uniting conjugacy separability and extended residual finiteness in a single separability property.